survivalLABS/MizunoPBR/README.md

 - Collaborators: **Poudingue**, **RobotPantaloons**, **HardTop**, **JoubaMety**, **Pasquale**, **Alex**, **Evelyn**.
 ## Installation
 It's easy.
-- Download Resourcepack by clicking on green button **Code**.
+- Download Resourcepack by clicking on green button `Code`.
-- You unzip/extract the zip file inside the resourcepack folder.
+- Unzip/extract the zip file inside the `resourcepacks` folder.
     - There are multiple way to get into that folder.
         -  **(For all Minecraft instances)** You can open it via Minecraft, in Main Menu/Pause Menu, you go into Options, then Resourcepacks after finally, you just click on "Open Resourcepack Folder".